 SCREEN PRINTED TRANSFERS

-Here at Garment Embroidery and Printing, we offer a huge range of printing techniques to cover all of your printing needs.
+Here at Garment Printing, we offer a huge range of printing techniques to cover all of your printing needs.

 One of the most common printing techniques is screen printing.
 It is one of the oldest printing techniques and has not changed too much over the years.
 Technology has helped improve processes and increase quality but the process hasn’t been modified much over the decades.